sethgabrielbrady/browzart/ideasAndFixes.md

   Add testing

 NEW FEATURES
-  Ability to zoom on image (have image go beyond vw and vh) Add a random search button
+  Add perimeter screen clicking/touching - will bring up an info window in the spot that was clicked Ability to zoom on image (have image go beyond vw and vh) Add a random search button
   Add additional museum and art apis